Academic and Career Pathway (ACP)

-A home-schooled student or a minor who is not currently attending high school must obtain signatures from his or her parent and a MiraCosta College counselor on a Minor's Petition form in order to attend MiraCosta.
+Home-schooled students or minors who are not currently attending high school must obtain signatures from their parent and a MiraCosta College counselor on a Minor's Petition form in order to attend MiraCosta.
 In addition, students must provide documentation from their previous high school or, for home-schooled students, from the San Diego County Department of Education or sponsoring agency that verifies they have completed the equivalent of their freshman year of high school education.

 Non-Degree Applicable Courses

-Includes college-preparatory courses in basic skills and counseling (numbered in the 800s) as well as specialized or advanced courses (numbered 900 and above).
+Includes college-preparatory courses in basic skills and counseling (numbered 0 to 49) as well as specialized or advanced courses (numbered 900 and above).

 The law requiring that out-of-state students pay extra tuition.